iamGaven/BusyThing/README.md

 1. **Select Apps**: Check the apps you want to activate in the left panel
 2. **Start/Stop**: Use the Start All/Stop All buttons to control playback
-3. **Settings**: Toggle app settings to customize intervals and volumes
+3. **Settings**: Adjust settings in the right panel to customize intervals and volumes
 4. **Categories**: Filter apps by category using the top filter buttons
 5. **Volume**: Adjust global volume or individual app volumes